OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 ## As a developer

-### Required knowledge (placeholder)
+### Required knowledge (place_holder: complete template of required knowledge)

 In order to contribute as a developer, you will need to have a basic understanding of [this/these coding languge/s] and [this/these tool/s (could be a framework, library, platform)].
-We also strongly recommend you be familiar with [these language/technology that might not be as important as the other two mentioned but is still important] .
+We also strongly recommend you be familiar with [these language/technology that might not be as important as the other two mentioned but is still important].

 #### Setting up your IDE